-Since I wrote this (in 2013), The House at Zaronza has been published by Crooked Cat Publishing, in July 2014.
+Since I wrote this (in 2013), The House at Zaronza has been published by Crooked Cat Publishing, in July 2014 and reissued by Ocelot Press in 2018 with a new cover and editorial amendments.
 Find out more about it on my writing site.

 This post belongs here, rather than on my writing site, owing to its French/Corsican connection.
 Thanks to Susan Carey (pen name of Angela Williams) for tagging me for The Next Big Thing blog hop.
 Susan, who lives in Holland, is a talented writer and a fellow member of Writers Abroad.
 She had a bumper year in 2012 with her short stories and flash fiction, including being shortlisted in the prestigious Fish Publishing Flash Fiction competition out of more than 1,000 entrants.
 She also writes novels, poetry and articles for the ex-pat community.